gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-MIPNetworkDiscovery.md

 ### -SqlServerInstance

-Specifies the SQL Server instance on which to create a database for the Azure Information Protection scanner.
+Specifies the SQL Server instance on which to create a database for the Network Discovery service.

 For information about the SQL Server requirements, see [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/information-protection/deploy-aip-scanner#prerequisites-for-the-azure-information-protection-scanner).